Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 ARTICLE 6

-Section 1 ELECTIONS: The Board of Directors shall consist of the President and ten (10) District Vice Presidents, who at the time of their election, have been members in good standing for the preceeding calander year.
+Section 1 ELECTIONS: The Board of Directors shall consist of the President and and three (3) Regional Vice Presidents and the the Secretary or Treasurer.

-Section 2 The President and the Vice Presidents for designated Districts shall be elected by simple majority of those voting.
-Term of office shall be for (1) year except Directors shall continue in office until their successors have been elected and installed.
+Section 2 The President shall be elected by simple majority of those voting who are active members.
+Term of office shall be for (1) year.
 The Secretary/Treasurer shall be appointed by the President.

 (a) Candidates for President must be a current member of the NMPRA in good standing for at least 4 full seasons prior to running for office or served at least 2 years as a District Vice President or held the position of Secretary or Treasurer for 1 full year